wilsonmar/wilsonmar.github.io/_posts/2016-10-20-fonts-on-mac-os.md

 It doesn't look right if one of the standard fonts for word processing are used on comics such as this.

-It's more appropriate to use Neale Davidson's Comic Book font is at https://www.dafont.com/comic-book.font
+It's more appropriate to use Neale Davidson's Comic Book font is at <a target="_blank" href="https://www.dafont.com/comic-book.font">https://www.dafont.com/comic-book.font</a>

-Instead of using a scan, which looks pixelated, Miles Goodhew at http://blog.m0les.com/2012/12/bat-slap-retro-vectored.html vectorized it into an SVG file using the Inkscape open-source drawing program from https://inkscape.org/
+Instead of using a scan, which looks pixelated, Miles Goodhew at <a target="_blank" href="http://blog.m0les.com/2012/12/bat-slap-retro-vectored.html">http://blog.m0les.com/2012/12/bat-slap-retro-vectored.html</a> vectorized it into an SVG file using the <a target="_blank" href="https://inkscape.org/">Inkscape</a> open-source drawing program.

 ## More on OSX